Table of Contents

 5 examples of time management skills

-Enhance your resume by adding these top time management skills to your resume:
+Enhance your job application by adding these top time management skills to your resume:

 1. Goal setting

-Goal setting, or establishing an endpoint, is important for anything from small tasks to career-long projects.
-Set Specific, Measurable, Attainable, Relevant, and Time-based (SMART) goals to create a rough roadmap for how to get to your destination.
+Goal setting is important to accomplish everything from small tasks to long-term projects.
+Set SMART goals to create a rough roadmap for how to get to your destination.

 Specific skills related to goal setting include: